 Skilled temporary visas — replacement of TSS 482 visa

-A new three tiered system of Skills in Demand Visa pathways to replace the TSS 482 Visa.
+A new three tiered system of Skills in Demand Visa pathways has replaced the TSS 482 Visa.

-• The core skills visa pathway is expected to provide the majority of visas issued under this program.
+- The core skills visa pathway is expected to provide the majority of visas issued under this program.
 Trades workers will be required to apply for this visa based on a revised ‘skills in demand list‘ developed by Jobs and Skills Australia.
-The ‘core skills’ visa is intended for those with annual earnings of $73,150-135,000.
-The earnings threshold for this pathway is set at the TSMIT minimum, which is currently set at $73,150, but will be indexed annually.
+The ‘core skills’ visa is intended for those with annual earnings of $76,515-$141,210.
+The earnings threshold for this pathway is set at the TSMIT minimum.
+The TSMIT for Nomination applications are as follows:

 Skills in Demand visas issued via these pathways will be granted for up to 4 years, with visa holders able to change employers more easily and benefiting from clear pathways to permanent residency.
 The ‘TSMIT‘ will be indexed annually, and a public register of employer sponsors will be published to make it easier for skilled workers to move between employers.